Category: winter garden

 December 03, 2012

-To avoid winter dryness and to add safe, non-toxic fragrances to your home, try picking aromatherapy herbs directly from the garden.
+Try picking aromatherapy herbs directly from the garden to avoid winter dryness and to add safe, non-toxic fragrances to your home.
 We simmer pots of water filled with freshly-picked sprigs, spices and fruits on the stove.
 This is a fantastic way to keep your house smelling great, your skin from chapping, and you can do it without spending a penny.
 All it takes is a quick trip to the garden, a few cups of water, and a heat source.

 From Christmas-y fragrances to clarifying and calming blends, we’ve put together a few mixture ideas to get you started.

 Read on for more from our post from Decembers-past…

 As my friend Kim wrote elsewhere, I’m preparing for day 4 of my captivity.
 Between a nasty head cold, frigid temps, and frozen icy roads, I’m pretty well home bound these days.
 And with outdoor temps staying well below freezing as dry, cold arctic winds rage in from the north, our furnace is running nearly non-stop.
 Result: indoor humidity is dropping, which doesn’t help my sinuses (or skin or hair or lips or attitude) at all.
 And, the Christmas tree seems to dry out just a little faster when the indoor air humidity is low despite how full we keep the water reservoir.

 I spent many of my growing-up years in a woodstove-heated farmhouse in Virginia.
 The heat was toasty, but we always battled dry heat.
 To remedy this we kept a heavy kettle filled with water on each of the stoves.
 The kettle produced steam that helped humidify the air.
 We had to be vigilant about refilling the kettle regularly, but depending on how high the stove was running, we generally only had to refill it a couple of times a day.